Why Do Floors Suffer From Moisture Damage?

 When moisture is not controlled, wood framing absorbs humidity and begins to weaken over time.
 This can lead to rot, compression, and structural movement beneath the home.

-Why Some Floor Repairs Don't Work
+Why Do Some Floor Repairs Fail?

 Many repairs focus on either the structure or the moisture problem, but not both.
 Treating mold or installing a vapor barrier without correcting humidity and water intrusion will not stop ongoing damage.